notmuch/notmuch/doc/man1/notmuch-insert.rst

 ``--no-hooks``
     Prevent hooks from being run.

+``--world-readable``
+    When writing mail to the mailbox, allow it to be read by users other than the current user.
+Note that this does not override umask.
+By default, delivered mail is only readable by the current user.

 ``--decrypt=(true|nostash|auto|false)``
     If ``true`` and the message is encrypted, try to decrypt the message while indexing, stashing any session keys discovered.
 If